EricTheRed-507/adapter-example/README.md

         self.new_camera_handler.close_camera()
 ```

 This class below is the adaptee for the new camera type.
-It manages all of the camera interface logic for the new hardware, and is called by the adapter which is the "CameraHandler" class.
+It manages all of the camera interface logic for the new hardware, and is called by the adapter which is the ```CameraHandler``` class.
 ### CameraAdaptee.py
 ```
 from pygigev import PyGigEV as gev